5 Steps to Potato Planting Success

 - Do not plant potatoes in the same place each year, and avoid planting them where tomatoes have been planted the previous season, to reduce the risk of spreading disease

-Try our Potato Tower Gardening Hack below!
+For something different, try our Potato Tower Gardening Hack below!